Gyanendu01/SignUp-Form-Css/README.md

 - **Modern Design**: The sign-up form features a clean and modern layout with a sleek design, making it visually appealing and engaging for users.
 - **Responsive Layout**: The form is fully responsive and adapts seamlessly to different screen sizes and devices, ensuring an optimal viewing experience across various platforms.
-- **CSS Animations**: Smooth animations and transitions have been implemented using CSS to enhance the overall user experience and provide visual feedback during form interactions.
-- **Input Validation**: Basic client-side input validation is implemented using JavaScript to ensure users provide valid information before submitting the form.
 - **Easy Customization**: The form's styles and layout can be easily customized by modifying the CSS files to match your personal or brand preferences.

 ## Technologies Used